-- The Construction EMP & other relevant site documents - Project to be discussed and all uncertainties are cleared - Method statement/s to be discussed - Road and construction area to be demarcated - Materials stockpile and lay down areas to be demarcated - Method of stockpiling to be discussed - Firefighting procedures - Mandatory firefighting equipment & fire preventative measures - Solid waste removal intentions - Placement, type and service of toilets to be agreed on - Placement and type of rubbish bins and removal of rubbish to be agreed on - Labour overnight camp to be demarcated and services agreed on - Environmental Education and awareness training session to all contractors & onsite staff/labour. - Location & establishment of concrete batching plant facility.
+- The Construction EMP & other relevant site documents - Project to be discussed and all uncertainties are cleared - Method statement/s to be discussed - Road and construction area to be demarcated - Location of construction site camp, parking and materials storage areas - Materials stockpile and lay down areas to be demarcated - Method of stockpiling to be discussed - · Firefighting procedures - Mandatory firefighting equipment & fire preventative measures - Solid waste removal intentions (proposed Service Level Agreements for general and hazardous waste removal and disposal at registered disposal facilities); - Placement, number and servicing of chemical toilets to be agreed on - Placement and type of rubbish bins and removal of rubbish to be agreed on - Labour overnight camp to be demarcated and services agreed on - Environmental Education and awareness training session to all contractors & onsite staff/labour.

-6.4.2 Start-up meeting participants
+5.4.2 Start-up meeting participants

-Minutes of the onsite Start-Up Meeting will be condensed to a report format and circulated to all attendees of the above named meeting for their perusal and comments.
+Minutes of the on-site Start-Up Meeting will be consolidated to a report format and circulated to all attendees of the above named meeting for their perusal and comments.
 The On-site Start-up Meeting report will form part of this EMP.
 If any discrepancies between the start-up report and the EMP arise then the EMP will take precedence until clarification on the discrepancy is clarified.
-If any discrepancies between the EMP and the EA then the EA will take precedence until clarification on the discrepancy is clarified.
+If any discrepancy is clarified.